mitotic/graphterm/README.rst

 You can also use the following command::

-  glandslide -o graphterm-talk1.md | giframe -f
+  glandslide -o graphterm-talk1.md | gframe -f

 to view a slideshow about GraphTerm within GraphTerm (type ``h`` for help and ``q`` to quit)..